 The walnut is a precious plant, of which virtually all the parts can be used.

-In addition to its delicious nuts and its wood, which is used to make fine furniture, walnut leaves are also precious elements with therapeutic properties.
+In addition to its delicious nuts and its wood, which is used to make fine furniture, walnut leaves are also precious elements

 In the past, especially, they were essential for preparing “old wives’ remedies”: whether fresh or dried, walnut leaves, thanks to their properties, can be used for herbal teas and poultices, which help to alleviate or treat specific ailments.